hiowenluke/booms/README.md

 ## Why Booms

-With Booms, we can require the remote services and call the remote functions as same as we do it at local.
-That is, we can  easily disassemble a project, move any sub module directory to any other location and load it as a microservices any time without adjust any code in parent module.
+With Booms, you can require the remote services and call the remote functions as same as you do it at local.
+That is, you can  easily disassemble a project, move any sub module directory to any other location and load it as a microservices any time without adjust any code in parent module.

 ## Why Microservices